View (Shinee song): Music and lyrics

 The lyrics of "View" were written by Shinee's lead vocalist Jonghyun.
-For the composition and production, the band's label SM Entertainment enlisted British production duo LDN Noise, including Greg Bonnick and Hayden Chapman, who had previously written and produced songs for K-pop groups Red Velvet, Got7, and Shinhwa.
-South Korean composer Ryan S. Jhun and Adrian McKinnon are also credited as writers and producers of the song.
+For the composition and arrangement, the band's label SM Entertainment enlisted British production duo LDN Noise, including Greg Bonnick and Hayden Chapman, who had previously written and produced songs for K-pop groups Red Velvet, Got7, and Shinhwa.
+South Korean composer Ryan S. Jhun and Adrian McKinnon are also credited as writers and arrangers of the song.

 "View" is an uptempo 1990s-inspired deep house and pop song, a departure from the group's signature R&B sound.
 Some music critics have also characterized its sound as Italo house and UK garage.
 Regarding the choice of the genre, Jonghyun told Dazed, "On the musical side, deep house is a genre that's been developing internationally for a long time, but I think our song 'View' is the first song within K-pop to weave in that sound, and bring it to the masses.
 We wanted it to feel new and sophisticated."
 Ahead of its release, member Minho stated that he was worried how the new sound would be received by the audience.

 "View" incorporates a light synth production and relies on stripped-down instrumentation.
 The chorus has a repetitive, saccharine structure and employs bass over Disclosure-esque beats, similar to the band's 2013 single, "Everybody".
 Having a sensual sound, the song portrays the beauty of love as a "mixture of diverse senses".
 In the lyrics, the group discuss how people's senses are intensified by love.
 The lyrics are noted for their use of synesthetic imagery.